CavernCrawlers/CavernCrawlers.github.io/Combat.md

 ### Concentrating
 - Cannot perform any other action requiring **Concentration**.
 - If another act requiring Concentration is performed, concentration is lost.
-- Any time a Concentrating character takes damage, they must perform a **Constitution Roll** vs a DT of 10 or 1/2 the damage taken, whichever is higher.
+- Any time a Concentrating character takes damage, they must perform a **Constitution Roll** vs a difficulty of 9 plus the spell's tier or 1/2 the damage taken, whichever is higher.
 This is referred to as a **Concentration Check**.
 If the check fails, concentration is lost.
 - Other circumstances may also require a Concentration Check with a DT set by the **Game Master** (such as a heavy storm, clinging to a cliff face, being grappled and so forth).
 ### Deafened
 - Auto-fail any check that requires hearing.
 ### Exhausted
 - Increase your [Exhaustion](#Exhaustion) level by 1.
 ### Fatigued
-- Increase your [Exhaustion](#Exhaustion) level by 1.
+- See Exhausted (above).
 ### Frightened
 - Disadvantage on Ability Checks and Attacks while source of fright is in sight.
 - Cannot willingly move closer to the source of fright.
 ### Grappled
 - Speed is reduced to 0 and cannot benefit from speed boosts.
+- Grappled creature has **Disadvantage** on attacks against anyone other than the grappler.
-- Ends if the grappler is **incapacitated**.
+- Ends if the grappler is [incapacitated](#incapacitated).
 - Ends if the grappled is moved out of the grappler's reach.
-- Grappled creature has **Disadvantage** on attacks against anyone other than the grappler.
 ### Incapacitated
 - Cannot take **Actions** or **Reactions**.
 ### Intoxicated